earthly/website/blog/_posts/2021-07-13-python-timsort-merge.md

 ## Timsort's Special Comparisons

 It turns out that Timsort has some extra tricks up its sleeves in the case of a list of integers.
-In that initial pass over the list it, checks the types of the elements and if they are all of the uniform it tries to use a cheaper comparison operation.
+In that initial pass over the list, it checks the types of the elements, and if they are all uniform it tries to use a cheaper comparison operation.

 Specifically, if your list is all [longs](https://github.com/python/cpython/blob/main/Objects/listobject.c#L2085), [floats](https://github.com/python/cpython/blob/main/Objects/listobject.c#L2113), or [Latin strings](https://github.com/python/cpython/blob/main/Objects/listobject.c#L2061) Timsort will save a lot of cycles on the comparison operations.